tulasi-suda/expence_tracker/README.md

 ## Personal Expense Tracker
 ## Overview:

-- The Personal Expense Tracker is a Python console application that helps users manage their d

-expenses.
-It allows you to record expenses, categorize them, view spending patterns, and generate

-detailed monthly reports.
+- The Personal Expense Tracker is a Python console application that helps users manage their daily expenses.
+It allows you to record expenses, categorize them, view spending patterns, and generate detailed monthly reports.
 All data is stored in a CSV file for persistence between sessi

 ## Features